WAS - CVG

 The average price of all round-trip flights from Washington, D.C. to Cincinnati clicked on KAYAK for each day over the last 12 months.

 When flying from Washington, D.C. to Cincinnati, you should consider leaving on a Saturday and avoid Sundays if you are looking for the best rates.
-For your return to Washington, D.C., you’ll find the best rates on Fridays and the most expensive ones on Sundays.
+For your return to Washington, D.C., you’ll find the best rates on Fridays and the most expensive ones on Wednesdays.

 What is the cheapest month to fly from Washington, D.C. to Cincinnati?